Kontantstøtte – care allowance

 Order the service online!

-Service: Kontantstøtte - care allowance, price: 1390 kr gross
+Service: Kontantstøtte - care allowance, price: NOK 1590 gross

 2.Amount of benefit